Dan Sultan: 2006–2008: Homemade Biscuits

-Sultan released his debut solo album, Homemade Biscuits on 13 March 2006, with most tracks written by Wilson or co-written by Sultan and Wilson.
-It was produced by Wilson at Flowerpress Studios, Newport, and True Form Services, Spotswood.
+Sultan released his debut solo album, Homemade Biscuits on 13 March 2006, with most tracks written by Scott Wilson or co-written by Sultan and Scott Wilson.
+It was produced by Scott Wilson at Flowerpress Studios, Newport, and True Form Services, Spotswood.
 Other performers on the album were Lazare Agnekis, Neil Gray, Elijah Maiyah, Lochile McKlean and Ben Wicks.
 He received the financial assistance of John Butler's Seed program.

 At the 2007 Deadly Awards, Sultan won the Single Release of the Year for "Your Love Is Like a Song", which was co-written with Wilson.
 He performed his self-written track, "Roslyn", at the National Sorry Day concert in May 2007, which describes his mother, a member of the stolen generation, removed from her family when she was six or seven.

 Sultan and Wilson were invited by Paul Kelly to record a cover version of "This Land Is Mine", originally by singer-songwriter Kev Carmody, for a various artists tribute album of Carmody's work, Cannot Buy My Soul which was released in February 2007.
 They also performed at two concerts of the same name: the Sydney Festival in January 2008 and Queensland Music Festival in August 2009.
 In January 2008 Sultan's backing band consisted of Eugene Ball on trumpet, Ben Gillespie on trombone, Joshua Jones on bass guitar, Peter Marin on drums, Ash Naylor on guitar and Gina Woods on keyboards.
 Sultan and his band have performed at Australian music festivals.